 Do you have just one day in Helsinki, visiting the city on a cruise?
-Here’s how to make the best of your day in Finland’s capital.
+Here’s how to make the best of your day in Finland’s capital on a self-guided walking tour.

 I wasn’t sure what to expect from a day in Helsinki from my Baltic Capitals cruise.